-Exercise and posture control are two of the most important aspects of treatment for anyone with ankylosing spondylitis.
+Exercise and posture control are two of the most important aspects of treatment for people with ankylosing spondylitis.

-Ankylosing spondylitis (AS) is a type of inflammatory arthritis that can last for life.
-It is painful and progressive.
-It mainly affects the spine, but it can also affect joints, tendons, ligaments, the eyes, and the bowel.
-The condition is unpredictable, and it affects people in a variety of ways and at different times.
+Ankylosing spondylitis (AS) is a type of inflammatory arthritis that is painful and progressive.
+It mainly affects the spine, but it can also affect the joints, tendons, ligaments, eyes, and bowel.
+The condition is unpredictable, and it affects people in a variety of ways.

 Two symptoms that most people with AS experience are stiffness and pain, so staying fit and flexible helps manage the condition.

 The benefits of following an exercise program include developing and maintaining a good posture, improving flexibility, and reducing pain.

 The Spondylitis Association of America (SAA) recommend four types of exercise, saying that an ideal exercise program will include them all:

 - Stretching: These exercises improve flexibility and reduce muscle stiffness, swelling, and pain.
 They also minimize the risk of fusion of the joints.

 - Cardiovascular: Exercises that increase the heart rate for an extended time, such as swimming or walking, improve lung and heart function, as well as boosting the mood.
 They also reduce pain and fatigue.